 “Here lies Ben Franklin — a printer” is the message gracefully displayed at the gravesite of my favorite Founding Father in the City of Philadelphia.
 He was ambassador to both England and France as well as a signer of the Declaration of Independence and contributor to the US Constitution.
 He was also an inventor, a philosopher and creator of the first library, the first zoo and the first fire company in the New World.
 Continue reading

 The best part of trying a case to a jury was always the last part which is known as the “closing argument.”
 Continue reading

 Padre Pio has a close connection with Philadelphia because of a woman called in a prayer to bring her sick child to see him in 1968 and the blessing he granted that led to her miracle cure just a few weeks before he died.
 Continue reading

-Memorial Day always brings back memories of the Vietnam War and one of the soldiers I served with who I called a “buddy.”
+Memorial Day always brings back memories of the Vietnam War and one of the soldiers I served with who I called a friend and a true “comrade-in-arms.”
 He was Victor Lee Ellinger, a fellow who lived in Staunton, VA.
 He was shot and killed by an enemy sniper while leading a platoon some 50 miles outside of Saigon.
 Continue reading

 Writing has opened me to a world above and beyond my five senses and I feel like an HG Wells whenever I revisit the past and recall what life was like when I was fortunate enough to stop the world for a few brief moments and write about something.
 Continue reading